Alethio36/mediastack/docs/roadmap.md

   filesystem — an arr recycle is a move, cross-filesystem it becomes a full copy), retention days (default 7; upgrades keep the old file for the whole window, so 4K remux chains cost disk).
 Covers arr-initiated deletes only.
-- *Deletion attribution via auditd (opt-in) — ready to build.* Log only unlink/rename/rmdir under the media root; each service's own UID names the culprit; a report verb maps UIDs to services.
-Sees this host's syscalls only (not NAS-side or other-host deletes — the manifest covers those).
+- *Deletion attribution via auditd (opt-in) — phase 1 of 3 landed.* The
+  `audit` verb: `on` installs auditd (or joins one the host already runs, touching nothing of it) and loads two watch rules for the media root;
-  The open question is settled (tested on anzac2's NFS mount, Sept 2026): a directory-scoped rule (`-F dir=`) fires on an NFS client mount, for host processes and for containers — which log their own UID (the test container as `uid=1234`), so a UID → service map attributes directly.
-Build notes: failed attempts are logged too (a host `mv` tried `renameat2`, which NFS refuses, then `renameat`), so the report counts successes only; loading a rule logs its own `sendto`, dropped by keeping only rename/unlink calls.
+  `off` removes them (and auditd, if mediastack installed it); `status` and doctor check it, with a live test delete.
+Settled facts behind it (tested on anzac2's NFS mount, Sept 2026): a directory-scoped rule (`-F dir=`) fires on an NFS client mount, for host processes and for containers, which log their own UID; NFS refuses `renameat2` and callers retry with `renameat`, so the rules keep successes only (`-F success=1`).
+Sees this host's syscalls only — NAS-side and other-host deletes are the manifest's to catch.
+Still to build:
-  The opt-in step installs and configures auditd itself.
+  - *Phase 2 — `audit report` + a durable log.* The raw audit log rotates (Debian: 5 × 8 MB, about 30k deletes), so a mass delete can rotate out its own start.
+An hourly timer extracts new events (ausearch checkpoint) into `BACKUP_ROOT/audit/`, one line per event (time, who, operation, path), pruned by `AUDIT_KEEP_DAYS` (default 365, user-set).
+Who: login UID set → that person; else the process UID → the service holding that `*_UID`; else `uid N (unmapped)`.
+The live-check canary files are left out.
+  - *Phase 3 — the manifest's "media removed" alert names who removed each folder,* from the phase-2 log.
+  - *Unproven:* a watch loaded at boot onto an NFS automount that is not yet mounted — does it follow the mount?
+Test by rebooting a host with an NFS media root; doctor's live check catches it either way.
+SMB is untested (doctor warns). x86_64 only (other architectures lack `unlink`/`rename`).

 ### Extensibility
 - An easier path to add services *beyond* the built-in framework.